We Will Help You Start a Company

-If you think you might want to launch something, Side-Project-a-Thon (we call it SPaT) is the place to get started.
+If you think you might want to launch something, Side-Project-a-Thon is the place to get started.
+(We call it SPaT for short).

 Think of SPaT like an accelerator for ideas: 36 hours of collaborating with your fellow Fellows on the problems you want to explore and solve, hopefully laying the groundwork for a real side project.
-SPaT happens every summer during the VFA Reunion, when Fellows and alumni gather at Training Camp for a long weekend of building and learning together.
+SPaT happens every summer during the Training Camp, when Fellows from the previous year’s class gather for a long weekend of building and learning together.

 We know it isn’t easy to turn a side project into a full-time job.
 Among other things, building a company takes time, space, and support from people who have been there.
 Enter: the VFA Accelerator.

 For four months, participants spend their time living and breathing their company.
 With help from the team and a wide range of industry leaders, Fellow founders can focus solely on building their fledgling companies.
 From connecting Fellow Founders to advisors, to providing them with space to work, to helping them figure out the legal stuff, the Accelerator is all about guiding new founders down the path to success.